-The food in Le Monde Steak is not bad per say, I would even say that overall the food taste good and above average.
-The issue comes with a lack of authenticity when it comes to French recipe, which I can understand, since everything has to be tuned for the Asian Market.
-But selling gastronomic portion of side dishes and giving industrial bread is just a poor decision in my opinion.
-It just reflect an inaccurate view of french food imagined by americans.
+The food at Le Monde Steak is not bad per se; I would even say that overall the food tastes good and is above average.
+The issue comes with a lack of authenticity when it comes to French recipes, which I can understand since everything has to be tuned for the Asian market.
+But selling gastronomic portions of side dishes and giving industrial bread is just a poor decision in my opinion.
+It just reflects an inaccurate view of French food imagined by Americans.

-Perhaps we didn’t have the chance to chose the right recipe which comes with the right amount of food, but even after finishing our meals we still felt hungry for a dessert, which is very unusual when going to the restaurant and sharing a starter.
+Perhaps we didn’t have the chance to choose the right recipe that comes with the right amount of food, but even after finishing our meals, we still felt hungry for a dessert, which is very unusual when going to a restaurant and sharing a starter.

-This restaurant is not all bad and I would like to return to try some of their other items but it’s really hard to chose a place like this one over a place like Jacksons Steak House where the location, the atmosphere and the food actually doesn’t feel like a engineered franchise aiming to sell the idea of french food.
+This restaurant is not all bad, and I would like to return to try some of their other items, but it’s really hard to choose a place like this one over a place like Jackson’s Steak House, where the location, the atmosphere, and the food actually don’t feel like an engineered franchise aiming to sell the idea of French food.

 Le Monde Steak

 Address Aeon Mall : T3-03 Tầng 3 trung tâm thương mại Aeon Mall, 100000

 Facebook : https://fr-fr.facebook.com/lemonde.steak/